IsaacScript/isaacscript/docs/directory-structure.md

 ### `LICENCE`

 This is the licence for your project.
-By default, `create-isaacscript-mod` installs a [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html), because all code projects should include a license in them.
+By default, `isaacscript init` installs a [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html), because all code projects should include a license in them.

 Feel free to change this to something else if you don't like GPLv3.